Oghenekaro66/Corporate-Attrition-Prediction/README.md

 The independent variables (numerical) chosen for the prediction are: `['Age', 'MonthlyIncome', 'HourlyRate', 'MonthlyRate', 'PercentSalaryHike', 'TotalWorkingYears', 'TrainingTimesLastYear', 'YearsAtCompany', 'YearsInCurrentRole', 'YearsSinceLastPromotion', 'YearsWithCurrManager']`

 The target (dependent) variable was `['Attrition']`.
-Due to the inability of the model to use a categorical variable for its algorithm generation, I transformed the attrition variable to numerical - labelled `['Attrition_Coded']`.
+Due to the inability of the model to use a categorical variable for its algorithm generation, I transformed the attrition variable to numerical - labelled as `['Attrition_Coded']`.
 This was achieved by creating a new column using Pandas with the "np.where" function.

-## Exploratory Data Analysis:
+## Exploratory Data Analysis
 This involves looking at the data summaries and visualizations to:
 1. Analyse the data
 2. Discover patterns and relationships between the features
 3. Identify the data types
 4. Clean up the data

-### Practical Steps Taken:
+### Practical Steps Taken
 The technology used for the Exploratory Analysis is the Python Programming Language, in a Jupyter Notebook Environment.
 Within the Python ecosystem, various libraries and packages were used, and are listed below:

 1. Pandas